Traffic Management Hi-Vis Requirements (UK)

 1. Begin with a formal workplace risk assessment

-2. Confirm whether roadside or contractor standards apply
+2. Confirm whether any roadside or contractor-specific requirements apply

 3. Select the correct hi-vis class for the environment